ebresafegaga/miniarm/README.md

 You will find the executable program at `_build/default/bin/main.exe`

 ## With Opam
-If you're an OCaml user, you can install dependecies with [opam](https://opam.ocaml.org/).
+If you're an OCaml user, you can install dependencies with [opam](https://opam.ocaml.org/).

-You can install dependecies using the following:
+You can install dependencies using the following:

 ```bash
 $ opam install . --deps-only --with-doc --with-test